Lochipi/SWE-Revision-Interview-Prep/system-design/03_replication_vs_partitioning.md

 ## **Replication**
-means keeping a copy of the same data on multiple machines that are connected via a network.
+Replication means keeping a copy of the same data on multiple machines that are connected via a network.

-there are several
-reasons why you might want to replicate data:
+there are several reasons why you might want to replicate data:
 • To keep data geographically close to your users (and thus reduce latency)
 • To allow the system to continue working even if some of its parts have failed (and thus increase availability)